iluwatar/java-design-patterns/data-mapper/index.md

 ## Applicability
 Use the Data Mapper in any of the following situations

-* when you want to consolidate how the data layer is accessed
+* when you want to decouple data objects from DB access layer
-* when you want to avoid writing multiple data retrieval/persistence layers
+* when you want to write multiple data retrieval/persistence implementations

 ## Credits